Lionel Richie: Later career

 On March 26, 2012, Richie released his tenth studio album, Tuskegee, which featured 13 of his hit songs performed as duets with country stars.
-After years of mediocre sales in the U.S., the album returned him to the top of the Billboard 200 chart, his first number one album there since Dancing on the Ceiling, and achieved platinum status within six weeks of release.
+The album returned him to the top of the Billboard 200 chart, his first number one album there since Dancing on the Ceiling, and achieved platinum status within six weeks of release.

 On June 28, 2015, Richie played to an audience of between 100,000 and 120,000 people at the Glastonbury Festival, England.
 His show was described as "triumphant" by the BBC and was followed by his return to the top of the UK albums chart with a reissued compilation album of his work as both a solo artist and with the Commodores.
 In September 2017, ABC announced that Richie would be a judge for the revival of American Idol.
-Richie has been a judge on the reboot for four seasons, and is scheduled to appear for his fifth in 2022.
+Richie has been a judge on the reboot for seven seasons, including 2024.

 In May 2017, Richie was honored at Berklee College of Music during its 2017 commencement concert when graduating students performed a medley of his discography.
 Richie was also awarded an Honorary Doctorate of Music.
 On December 3, 2017, Richie received the Kennedy Center Honors.
 In October 2017, it was reported that Richie had secured the rights to produce a Curtis Mayfield biopic.

 On March 25, 2019, Richie announced a 33-date tour across North America for the summer.
-His 'Hello Tour' kicked off May 10 at Arlington's KAABOO Festival and runs through August.
+His 'Hello Tour' started in May at Arlington's KAABOO Festival and ran through August.

+In May 2023, Richie was invited to be a headline act at Windsor Castle for the Coronation Concert, in celebration of the Coronation of Charles III and Camilla.
+Richie is the First Global Ambassador and First Chairman of the Global Ambassador Group for the Prince's Trust.

+In 2025, Richie released his memoir, Truly.